harmonize-tools/socio4health/docs/source/examples.rst

    Extraction of Colombia, Brazil and Peru online data <notebooks/extractor>
    Harmonization of data (Brazil) <notebooks/harmonization>
    How to create a raw dictionary for data harmonization <dictionary>
+   Hands-on with socio4health: socioeconomic and demographic variables on dengue incidence in Colombia <notebooks/example_colombia>